hellwolf/THSH/README.md

 > [!WARNING]
 >
-> The current PoC uses PyF project's internal code to achieve parsing logic, which presents difficult in choosing better
+> The current PoC uses the PyF project's internal code to achieve parsing logic, which presents difficulty in choosing a better
 > Haskell code delimiters other than "« ... »", for now.
 In the next version, a more palatable syntax should be
 > achieved, e.g. "!{ ... }".